-At the end of the day, the most important metric for measuring the success of your marketing campaigns is conversions.
-That could mean anything from driving traffic to your client's website, pushing sales or increasing sign-ups for newsletter and blog subscribers.
+The most important metric for measuring the success of your marketing campaigns is conversions.
+That could mean anything from driving traffic to your client's website, pushing sales or increasing sign-ups for newsletter or blog subscribers.

 Adding Google Analytics Goal Conversions

-Google Analytics displays conversions based around your criteria in the form of goals and ecommerce.
-These are set up in Google Analytics itself and then synced automatically in your Raven account.
+Google Analytics calculates conversions based on your criteria in the form of goals and ecommerce tracking.
+These are set up by you in Google Analytics and synced automatically in your Raven account.
 Ecommerce tracking is a powerful way of demonstrating monetary value to your marketing efforts, while goals are useful for showing activity and actions on the website itself.

 So, with that being said, let's get to work on adding Goals data.

-- Change the Conversions setting from All Goals to a specific Goal.
+9] Change the Conversions setting from All Goals to a specific goal.

-- Change the Metric menu and then select one of the specific goal metrics, like Goal Completions or Goal Conversion Rate.
+10] From the Metric dropdown menu, select one of the specific goal metrics, like Goal Conversion Rate.

 Adding Keyword Rankings Data